 Nine FedEx Drivers Earn Honors at the Delaware Truck Driving Championship

-HARRINGTON, Del. – May 14, 2012 – Nine drivers representing FedEx Corp.
-(NYSE: FDX) operating companies placed among the top finishers at the 2012 Delaware State Truck Driving Championship in Harrington on May 12.
+HARRINGTON, Del. – May 22, 2014 – Nine drivers representing FedEx Corporation (NYSE: FDX) operating companies placed among the top finishers at the 2014 Delaware State Truck Driving Championship in Harrington on May 17.

-- Fellow FedEx Freight driver Billy Tuell earned his first state title in the Twins class.
-Billy is also domiciled in Wilmington.
+- Wilmington-based FedEx Freight driver Jose Perez attained first place in the Twins class.

-Pederson, Tuell and Argo will go on to compete at the American Trucking Associations’ 2012 National Truck Driving Championships (NTDC), known as the “Super Bowl of Safety,” August 7-11 in Minneapolis, Minn.
+Jenkins, Pertain and Perez will go on to compete at the American Trucking Associations’ 2014 National Truck Driving Championships (NTDC), known as the “Super Bowl of Safety,” Aug.
+12-16 in Pittsburgh.
 In addition, each state winner will be recognized by FedEx as part of its safe driving initiative, The Chairman’s Challenge.

-“The entire team of drivers representing FedEx is dedicated to safety.
-It is an integral part of everything they do,” said Frederick W. Smith, chairman, president and CEO, FedEx Corp.
-“The performance of these participants at the Delaware championship is a testament to their commitment to safety excellence.”
+“Our team is dedicated to staying safe on the road,” said Frederick W. Smith, chairman, president and CEO, FedEx Corp.
+“The accomplishment of these participants at the Delaware state championship demonstrates the professionalism and dedication to safety found throughout the entire FedEx organization.”

 The Delaware State Truck Driving Championship is an opportunity for professional truck drivers to demonstrate their driving skills and safety expertise.
-The event includes a difficult driving skills test, pre-trip inspection and written examination covering vehicle operation and knowledge of federal safety regulations.
+The event includes a difficult driving-skills challenge, pre-trip inspection and written examination covering vehicle operation and knowledge of federal safety regulations.

-In 2011, 115 driving professionals from 45 states representing FedEx Freight, FedEx Ground, FedEx Express, and FedEx Custom Critical qualified to compete at the National Truck Driving Championships by winning their respective state’s competition and driving accident-free for at least one year.
-One FedEx competitor captured the National Champion title in the Step Van class.
-In addition, FedEx drivers earned nine additional top-three finishes in their respective vehicle classes.
+In 2013, 132 driving professionals from 46 states representing FedEx Freight, FedEx Ground, FedEx Express and FedEx SupplyChain qualified to compete at the National Truck Driving Championships by winning their respective state’s competition and driving accident-free for at least one year.
+Three FedEx drivers captured National Champion titles in the Flatbed, 3-Axle and Step Van classes.
+Nine other FedEx drivers earned top-three finishes in their respective vehicle classes.